-For those who have not worked abroad before, working abroad probably has a certain cache that possibly evokes visions of luxury, adventure and an effortless work-life balance.
+For those who have not worked abroad before, there is a certain mystique that possibly evokes visions of luxury, adventure and an effortless work-life balance.
 As many people with experience will share, working abroad doesn’t automatically mean an increase in ease or professional wellness (let alone luxury or adventure, but that’s for another article).

 It’s not only important to contemplate and establish a standard of professional wellness for yourself, but it’s essential that you utilize that definition as you consider job opportunities abroad.
 The promise of a lucrative contract, perhaps ample expat benefits, and the rush of a new adventure abroad may be intoxicating, but your ability to withstand a different work culture may dictate how enjoyable and professionally fulfilling the opportunity is for you.